Alachua, Florida: 2000 census

+Economy

+The median household income in Alachua according to the US Census Bureau is $72,491, which is above both the average Alachua County median household income of $57,566 and the state of Florida median household income of $67,917.

+Alachua offers the lowest residential electric utility rate in Florida.

+Top employers

+The local economy is highlighted by one of the largest bio and life science business clusters in Florida and a growing number of distribution centers located primarily in the southwest section of the city near its interchange with I-75.
+According to Alachua's 2024 Annual Financial Report, the top employers in the city are:

 Education

 Alachua is served by the School Board of Alachua County, which operates two elementary schools, W.W.
 Irby Elementary (K–2), Alachua Elementary (3–5), A.L.
-Mebane Middle School and Santa Fe High School in the city, and the Alachua County Library District, which operates a branch library in the city.
-Alachua is home to the Alachua Learning Academy, a K–8th grade public charter school.
+Mebane Middle School and Santa Fe High School (an award-winning, top 5 public high school in the county) in the city, and the Alachua County Library District, which operates a branch library in the city.
+Alachua is home to the Alachua Learning Academy, a K–8th grade public charter school that is the #1 ranked middle school and #2 ranked elementary school in the county.

-The Santa Fe College Perry Center for Emerging Technologies is located in Alachua across the street from Progress Corporate Park, which houses one of the largest bio and life science business clusters in the State.
-Biotechnology magnet programs at A.L.
+The Santa Fe College Perry Center for Emerging Technologies is located in Alachua across the street from Progress Corporate Park, which houses one of the largest bio and life science business clusters in the state.
+Biotechnology, AgriScience, and veterinary assisting magnet programs at A.L.
 Mebane Middle School and Santa Fe High School are intended to help students prepare for the Biotechnology Laboratory Technology, A.S. degree at Santa Fe College.

 Culture

 Alachua has a very active recreation program centered around the facilities at Hal Brady Recreation Complex and Legacy Park.
 Youth activities that are offered include baseball, softball, tackle football and cheerleading, girls volleyball, soccer, and basketball.
 Adult activities include Zumba and karate as well as open gym availability at Legacy Park Multipurpose Center.
 Senior activities offered at the Cleather Hathcock Community Center include bingo, arts and crafts, and food distribution in partnership with St. Matthew Baptist Church.

 There are several regular events and festivals held in Alachua: